shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 ---

-In this post, we talk about declaration and definition and their relationship with symbols and code in binaries.
-Then we discuss library dependency issues and finally the ODR rule.
+In this post, I talk about declaration and definition and their relationship with symbols and code in binaries.
+Then I discuss library dependency issues and finally the ODR rule.
 Those are things that we normally don't care about.
 However, understanding them give us more control over the binaries we produce.

 * toc
 {:toc}